MwangiN/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5-local_variables lists all local variables and environment variables, and functions.<br/>
 6-create_local_variable creates a new local variable.<br/>
 7-create_global_variable creates a new global variable <br/>
+8-true_knowledge prints the result of addition of an integer and an environment variable<br/>
+9-divide_and_rule prints the result of POWER divided by DIVIDE <br/>